nasimahahmadi61-collab/network-scan-report/README.md

 # 🔐 Network Scan & Security Analysis (SOC Portfolio Project)

+This scenario reflects a realistic post-compromise attack chain observed in enterprise environments.

 ## 📌 Executive Summary

 This project presents a network scan and security assessment of a local subnet (192.168.1.0/24).